 Forks – Rock Shox Reba 29er with Poplock.
 Wheels – Shimano XT tubeless with Geax Saguaro 2.2 TNT casing, 70ml Stans per wheel.
 Drivetrain – 10speed Shimano XT derauilers & shifters, Middleburn Duo cranks, SRAM cassette, KMC chain, Shimano 545 SPDs^.
 Steering – Race Face Deus 685mm bars, Shimano XT brakes, Thompson 105mm stem, ESI chunky grips, Ritchey headset.
 Sitting – Thompson Elite seatpost, Sella Itallia road saddle, BBB seatclamp (non adjustable).

 ^1: Shimano winter boots – A last minute choice loaned to me from Tom.
 I get cold feet, when they get cold I bail on riding and racing.
-The lead up to the race had snow so I packed these and opted to race in them over my Mavic softshell shoes.
+The lead up to the HT had snow so I packed these and opted to ride in them over my Mavic softshell shoes.
 This resulted in near trench-foot by the end, blisters on my bog toes and deadly smelling shoes.
 Not from the fit, but due to the amount of walking on the Fisherfield section.
 I would STRONGLY suggest bringing a pair of lightweight trail shoes for this section if you can’t deal with pains in your feet.

 ^2: Camlebak Mule – this was the older heavier version.
 It suffered from lack of expandable space and for its size it was too heavy.
 I’d replace it with one of the lighter Osprey versions.
 Main want was hip located pockets for stuff & things.